 Who are we?
 Affirm United/S’affirmer Ensemble (AU/SE) is a justice-oriented organization of people in The United Church of Canada.
-AU/SE works for the full inclusion of people of all sexual orientations and gender identities in The United Church of Canada and in society.
+AU/SE works for the full inclusion of people of all gender identities and sexual orientations in The United Church of Canada and Canadian society.

-Membership is open to those who support our work, regardless of sexual orientation and gender identity.
+Membership is open to those who support our work.

 AU/SE works in partnership with the United Church of Canada, but is an independent, volunteer-led movement.
 If you would like to know more about how this relationship developed have a look at About Us and History.

 What is the Affirming Ministry Program?
-The Affirming Ministries Program is a network of United Church of Canada congregations and ministries that declare themselves to be fully inclusive of people of all sexual orientations and gender identities.
-And it asks each Ministry to take action.
+The Affirming Ministries Program is a network of United Church of Canada ministries of all kinds that strive be fully inclusive of people of all sexual orientations and gender identities.
+And it asks each ministry to take action.

 Contact an Affirming Ministries coordinator about the process.
 They will help you get started.